 Total time: one week.

-The difference is not talent.
+The difference isn’t talent.
 The difference is system design.

-When we audit a Webflow site, we are looking for specific markers of architectural maturity.
+When we audit a Webflow site, we’re looking for specific markers of architectural maturity.

 First, naming conventions.
 Every component should have a clear, consistent name.
 Not “div block 258” or “container 12.”
 Descriptive names that tell you exactly what the element does and where it belongs.
 “Hero Primary Desktop” or “CTA Secondary Mobile” or “Testimonial Card Three Column.”

-This is not about being pedantic.
-This is about making your site navigable.
+It’s not pedantry.
+It’s what makes your site navigable.
 When you need to update something, you should be able to find it in seconds, not minutes.

 Second, component hierarchy.
-Webflow's component system allows for nested components and variants.
+Webflow’s component system allows for nested components and variants.
 A mature site uses this extensively.
-You do not have 47 different navigation bars.
+You don’t have 47 different navigation bars.
 You have one navigation component with variants for different states: logged in, logged out, mobile, desktop, announcement bar active, announcement bar hidden.

 Each variant shares the core navigation structure but adapts to context.
 Change the logo once, it updates everywhere.
 Add a new menu item, it appears across all variants.